 When a person is suffering from Meniere’s disease, vertigo is a common occurrence and can be very severe.
 There is generally no warning before a bout occurs.
 While most cases of vertigo will be relatively short (about 20 minutes), severe bouts can last for hours (24 hours at the longest).
 When vertigo is severe, even lying down won’t stop the sensation of movement.
 This can lead to nausea and vomiting.
 If an episode strikes while a person is standing, a fall may result.
-This is referred to as a drop attack.
+Others call it a drop attack.

 Tinnitus, or ringing in the ear, is another hallmark symptom of Meniere’s disease.
 Tinnitus doesn’t always have to present as a ringing sound though.
 Some describe it as a buzzing, whistling, or roaring sound.
 This symptom has proven to be particularly debilitating for some as the sounds inside the ear can be far louder for a Meniere’s patient than for the average person who experiences tinnitus.
 In fact, this (along with other symptoms) caused musician Ryan Adams to take a 2-year break from the industry.

 It is also common for a person with Meniere’s disease to experience a feeling of fullness in the affected ear.
-Since Meniere’s is almost always one-sided, this symptom helps to identify which ear is suffering from the condition.
+Since Meniere’s only affects one ear, this symptom helps to identify which ear is suffering from the condition.
 The technical term is aural fullness, and it usually occurs when there is an excess of fluid (called endolymph) in the inner ear.
-Normally, this fluid should be drained away by the Eustachian tube.
+Normally, the Eustachian tube drains this fluid.
 However, in cases of Meniere’s disease, this seems not to occur properly.

 Early in the disease, hearing loss in the affected ear may be intermittent.
 As the disease progresses, the hearing damage may become permanent and no longer just a symptom of a flare-up of the condition.
 This symptom, in particular, makes it vital to find care Meniere’s as soon as possible once it is diagnosed.